 Just like any other type of server, reevert needs enough resources to perform as optimized as possible:

 reevert will be using CPU mostly to compress data while uploading to the cloud.
-If you will be running several parallel uploads, the more CPU cores your appliance has, the faster it will perform compressions.
+If you will be running several parallel uploads, the more CPU cores your appliance has, the faster it will perform compression.

 If using a virtual appliance, we recommend using a storage solution that utilizes at least 7200rpm disk drives.
 Depending on your data situation, reevert can be performing a lot of I/O operations.
 The faster your storage is, the happier your appliance will be.